Food & Wine Magazine perfectly captures the essence of the Okanagan Valley—a region defined by dramatic contrasts:

-“Formed by glaciers and volcanoes, it’s a destination where lakeside beaches meet bluffs and steep hillsides striped with vines give way to valley floors speckled with stone-fruit orchards.”
+“Formed by glaciers and volcanoes, it’s a destination where lakeside beaches meet bluffs, and steep hillsides striped with vines give way to valley floors speckled with stone-fruit orchards.”

 call250-572-0008